New Town to Historic St. Charles to Katy Trail

 Total trail length: 2.73 Miles

-River City Blvd. to Holmes & Leffingwell
+Gravois Greenway (Grant's Trail): River des Peres Greenway to Holmes & Leffingwell

 Keep in mind that this greenway welcomes a lot of people –especially on a warm and sunny day.
 Be sure to think of other visitors when running, riding a bike or walking your dog.
 Keep to the right and announce your presence when passing others.
 Slow down, be courteous and share the greenway so everyone can enjoy the fresh air!

 Bella Fontaine County Park